wmcbrine/wmcbrine.github.io/tivo/HMO.md

 If the requested document's general MIME type is "image" (as in "image/jpeg"), optional parameters named Width, Height, Rotate, and PixelShape apply, when supported.
-Support for these parameters can be determined using the AcceptsParams element (described in section 5.8.1.1) within the meta-data associated with the URL.
-If such meta-data is not already available, the Client can retrieve it using the QueryItem command described in section 4.4.5.
+Support for these parameters can be determined using the AcceptsParams element (described in [section 5.8.1]) within the meta-data associated with the URL.
+If such meta-data is not already available, the Client can retrieve it using the QueryItem command described in [section 4.4.5].
 Clients can append any combination of these parameters when requesting an image needed with a particular size, orientation, and/or pixel shape.